thekazisakib/SummarAI-Document-Summarization-System/README.md

 # SummarAI – Document Summarization System

-A simple NLP-based system for generating concise summaries from documents.
+A simple NLP system for generating concise summaries from documents.

 Built to process unstructured text and produce readable summaries using transformer-based models.